 ● Be particularly careful if reporting from rural areas.
 People may be suspicious and/or hostile toward ‘outsiders’ for fear that you could be infectious

 ● Journalists in countries with an authoritarian regime should be aware of the threat of detention, arrest, and/or deportation when reporting on the COVID-19 outbreak, as highlighted by CPJ

 Due to global restrictions, international travel remains challenging.
 If an overseas assignment is possible you should consider the following:

 ● Be aware that lockdown measures and/or curfews may vary throughout different parts of a country.
 Note that local lockdown measures could be imposed with little or no notice, so always monitor local sources for news of any movement restrictions within the country

 ● Quarantine on return measures may be introduced/revised with little or no notice, depending on the location you are returning from, as seen recently with people returning to the United Kingdom from Spain

-● Identify all medical treatment facilities in the area you’ll be operating in.
-Note that healthcare workers may strike or protests with little or no notice, as seen in countries including India, Sierra Leone, Nigeria, and France
+● Identify all medical treatment facilities in the area you’ll be operating in, noting that healthcare workers may strike or protest with little or no notice

-● Access to medical PPE may be limited and/or nonexistent.
+● Access to medical PPE may be limited, nonexistent, and/or the quality suspect.
 Always research availability in advance of any assignment, and take supplies with you if necessary

 ● Check your travel insurance policy, noting that obtaining cover for COVID-19 related travel may not be possible.
 Be aware that many governments have issued varying levels of travel advice and alerts against international travel